blixxurd/automated-job-board/README.md

 ## Functionality Rundown
 * Cron job runs the `task.rb` file in the root directory on a schedule of your choice.
-* New jobs are added to the apps database, and set to active.
+* New jobs are added to the apps database, and a bitly URL is generated.
-* New jobs are automatically Tweeted to associated Twitter account.
+* New active jobs are automatically Tweeted to associated Twitter account.
 * Jobs can also be added/deleted/updated through the ActiveAdmin URL.